Expectation in Reinforcement Learning: The Way It Finally Made Sense to Me

 The Cleanest Mental Model

-Value functions, Q-functions, policy objectives, advantages — they’re all built on this single idea.
+Value functions, Q-functions, policy objectives, and advantages are all constructed upon this foundation.

 One-Sentence Takeaway

-Expectation in reinforcement learning is not a math trick.
-It’s the language we use to talk about long-term reward under uncertainty.
+Expectation in reinforcement learning provides the mathematical language to evaluate long-term reward under uncertainty.

 Note: This blog post was written as a learning exercise.
 AI tools were used to help polish the writing and clarify explanations, but the concepts, questions, and understanding reflected here are my own.
 These posts document my learning journey through machine learning fundamentals.